-Across Scotland, councils are still paying the cost of a Labour government – 15 years after they were last in office.
+Across Scotland, councils and taxpayers are still forced to pay the cost of a Labour government – even 16 years after they got kicked out of office.

-From toxic PFI deals to supporting a damaging Brexit, Scottish Labour offers no solutions beyond their spin and soundbites.
+From toxic PFI deals to supporting a damaging Brexit, Scottish Labour’s desperation to parrot Tory policies is costing us dear.

 Here’s what you need to know.

-Scottish Labour’s PFI disaster is still costing Scotland £30 billion
+Scottish Labour’s PFI disaster resulted in a £30 billion bill for Scottish taxpayers

-Private Finance Initiatives (PFIs) – where public sector bodies pay private corporations to build and manage new facilities – are a shocking indictment of the terrible decisions made by the last Labour government.
+The Private Finance Initiative (PFI) – where public sector bodies pay private corporations to build and manage new facilities, such as schools or hospitals – was first introduced by the UK Tory government in 1990.

 ❌ Labour's record on PFI contracts is nothing but a con trick – even the Scottish Labour leader says so.